 Support your community by browsing the selection of fresh produce at your local farmer’s market.
 Many even remain open into the fall.
-While you’re closing out this summer with amazing dishes featuring New Jersey’s freshest produce, remember that you will also be aiding your body in cancer prevention!
+While you're trying new dishes featuring New Jersey's freshest produce this summer, remember that you will also be aiding your body in cancer prevention!

 Kristin Waldron, RD, CSO, is a clinical dietitian at Rutgers Cancer Institute of New Jersey.